 We know that family violence and homelessness are intimately connected.
 Family violence is the key driver of homelessness for women and the main reason women and children leave a family home.

-Many women come to us at the peak of a crisis, seeking immediate safety and protection from a perpetrator, or months after violence has occurred, still in vulnerable situations and looking for a safe and secure place to live.
+Many of our clients come to us at the peak of a crisis, seeking immediate safety and protection from a perpetrator, or months after violence has occurred, still in vulnerable situations and looking for a safe and secure place to live.
 We work with victim survivors to explore options that they might not have known existed, as well as being the moral support through what is a very difficult time.

 Our support ranges from (but is not restricted to):

-- providing short-term temporary accommodation, for example a safe place to sleep for a night and escape violence,
+- providing short-term temporary accommodation, for example, a safe place to sleep for a night and escape violence,

 - longer-term support,